-This form may be dropped off with the School Nurse along with the prescription medication.
+This form should be given to the School Nurse along with the prescription medication.
 You may also give forms and medications to Renee at the front desk of the Lower School Campus or to Hanna at the front desk of the Middle and Upper School Campus.
 Please be aware that controlled substances, including pain medication and many ADHD medications, must be given directly to Kathryn Gale, the School Nurse.
-If only submitting this form for non-prescription medications, email to the Health team at health@ngfs.org or fax to 336-346-3169.
+If only submitting this form for non-prescription medications, email to the School Nurse at health@ngfs.org or fax to 336-346-3169.